 Remote Superficial Femoral Artery Endarterectomy

 Remote superficial femoral artery endarterectomy (RSFAE) is a procedure to remove plaque inside the superficial femoral artery.
 The femoral artery is the main blood vessel in your thigh that carries blood and oxygen to the legs.
-Plaque is made up of fat, cholesterol, or tissues that are in the inner wall of the artery and may clog the artery.
+Plaque is made up of fat, cholesterol, or tissues that may clog the artery.
 RSFAE helps improve blood flow and relieve symptoms caused by a narrowed or blocked artery.

 WHILE YOU ARE HERE: